 Dr. Singer did his undergraduate work in electrical engineering at Ohio State University and holds a Ph.D. in physics from Princeton University.

-Dr. Singer has published more than 200 technical papers in peer-reviewed scientific journals, including EOS: Transactions of the AGU, Journal of Meteorology and Atmospheric Physics, Science, Nature, Bulletin of the American Meteorological Society, Geophysical Research Letters, and International Journal of Climatology.
+Dr. Singer published more than 200 technical papers in peer-reviewed scientific journals, including EOS: Transactions of the AGU, Journal of Meteorology and Atmospheric Physics, Science, Nature, Bulletin of the American Meteorological Society, Geophysical Research Letters, and International Journal of Climatology.
 His editorial essays and articles have appeared in Cosmos, The Wall Street Journal, New York Times, New Republic, Newsweek, Journal of Commerce, Washington Times, Washington Post, and many other publications.
 His accomplishments have been featured in front-cover stories appearing in Time, Life, and U.S. News & World Report

-Dr. Singer has been a pioneer in many ways.
+Dr. Singer was a pioneer in many ways.
 At the Applied Physics Laboratory of Johns Hopkins University, he participated in the first experiments using high-altitude research rockets, measuring the energy spectrum of primary cosmic rays and the distribution of stratospheric ozone; he is generally credited with the discovery of the equatorial electrojet current flowing in the ionosphere.
-In academic science during the 1950s, he published the first studies on subatomic particles trapped in the Earth=s magnetic field: radiation belts, later discovered by James Van Allen.
+In academic science during the 1950s, he published the first studies on subatomic particles trapped in the Earth’s magnetic field: radiation belts, later discovered by James Van Allen.

-Dr. Singer was the first to make the correct calculations for using atomic clocks in orbit, contributing to the verification of Einstein=s General Theory of Relativity and now essential in the GPS system of satellite navigation.
+Dr. Singer was the first to make the correct calculations for using atomic clocks in orbit, contributing to the verification of Einstein’s General Theory of Relativity and now essential in the GPS system of satellite navigation.
 He also designed satellites and instrumentation for remote sensing of the atmosphere and received a White House Presidential Commendation for this work.